jinjinir/payloads/OWASP AITG-APP/README.md

 These YAML files can be integrated into red teaming pipelines, model eval frameworks, or used manually by analysts for step-by-step testing.

+## 📊 Results

+To demonstrate the LLM attack surface, the payloads in this repository were run against four major models: GPT-5, Gemini 2.5 Flash, Claude Sonnet 4, and Llama 4 Maverick.
+The results show the percentage of successful attacks (fail rate) for each test scenario.
+For detailed results and methodology, see the [RESULTS folder](./RESULTS/).

 ## 📚 Getting Started

 1. Clone the repo: